slott56/slott56.github.io/Pelican/content/blog/2007/08/2007_08_27-get_this_to_work.rst

-:strong:`We get something to "work" on time.`  They hate us forever because we weren't up to the task, and only their constant nagging made the thing work.
+**We get something to "work" on time.**
+    They hate us forever because we weren't up to the task, and only their constant nagging made the thing work.

-:strong:`We get something to "work" after the deadline.`   They hate us forever because we didn't make the date.
+**We get something to "work" after the deadline.**
+    They hate us forever because we didn't make the date.

-:strong:`We get something that almost "works" by the deadline.`   They hate us forever because they have to think about what actually matters in this application.
+**We get something that almost "works" by the deadline.**
+    They hate us forever because they have to think about what actually matters in this application.

+**We give up now.**
-:strong:`We give up now.`   They hate us forever for not even trying.
+    They hate us forever for not even trying.